 - Breaking out of circular relationship dynamics: Couple conflict often has a circular quality in which one person’s behavior triggers a defensive response in the other, in turn evoking more of the first person’s unwanted behavior, and so on.
 These dynamics can become so entrenched that they are difficult to escape despite the couple’s best intentions.
 It can also be difficult to clearly see the nature of these emotionally charged dynamics when you are in the midst of them.
 Therapy can help you discover what creates and maintains these dynamics, what each person’s role is, the deeper unmet needs that are involved, and how to break out of the patterns and find new and more satisfying ways of relating.

 A focus on the here-and-now.
 My approach to working with couples includes a focus on your here-and-now interactions and internal experience.
 In addition to listening carefully to what each of you have to say, I pay attention to how you talk to and interact with each other.
 I help you discover how your relationship dynamics show up in the therapy room, and help you access and express your present-moment experience.

 Building resources.
 While focusing on the difficulties that brought you to therapy, I also make sure not to lose sight of what is already working well in your relationship, and how to take advantage of and build on your existing strengths.

-Some of the specific modalities I use in working with couples include Hakomi and Emotionally Focused Couple Therapy.
+Some of the specific modalities I use in working with couples include Emotionally Focused Couple Therapy and Hakomi Experiential Therapy.
 See Therapeutic Modalities to learn more.